vert-x/vert-x.github.io/docs_md/manual.md

 Running raw verticles is useful for quickly prototyping code or for trivial applications, but for anything non trivial it's highly recommended to package your application as a [module](mods_manual.html) instead.
 Packaging as module makes the module easier to run, encapsulate and reuse.

-At minimum `vertx run` takes a single parameter - the name of the main to run.
+At minimum `vertx run` takes a single parameter - the name of the verticle to run.

 If you're running a verticle written in JavaScript, Ruby, Groovy or Python then it's just the name of the script, e.g. `server.js`, `server.rb`, or `server.groovy`.
 (It doesn't have to be called `server`, you can name it anything as long as it has the right extension).

 If the verticle is written in Java the name can either be the fully qualified class name of the Main class, *or* you can specify the Java Source file directly and Vert.x will compile it for you.

+Here are some examples:

+    vertx run app.js

+    vertx run server.rb

+    vertx run accounts.py

+    vertx run MyApp.java

+    vertx run com.mycompany.widgets.Widget

+    vertx run SomeScript.groovy

+You can also prefix the verticle with the name of the language implementation to use.
+For example if the verticle is a compiled Groovy class, you prefix it with `groovy` so that Vert.x knows it's a Groovy class not a Java class.

     vertx run groovy:com.mycompany.MyGroovyMainClass

 The `vertx run` command can take a few optional parameters, they are:

-* `-conf <config_file>` Provide some configuration to the verticle. `config_file` is the name of a text file containing a JSON object that represents the configuration for the verticle.
+* `-conf <config_file>` Provides some configuration to the verticle. `config_file` is the name of a text file containing a JSON object that represents the configuration for the verticle.
 This is optional.

-* `-cp <path>` The path on which to search for the main and any other resources used by the verticle.
+* `-cp <path>` The path on which to search for the verticle and any other resources used by the verticle.
 This defaults to `.` (current directory).
 If your verticle references other scripts, classes or other resources (e.g. jar files) then make sure these are on this path.
 The path can contain multiple path entries separated by `:` (colon).
 Each path entry can be an absolute or relative path to a directory containing scripts, or absolute or relative filenames for jar or zip files.
     An example path might be `-cp classes:lib/otherscripts:jars/myjar.jar:jars/otherjar.jar` Always use the path to reference any resources that your verticle requires.
 Please, **do not** put them on the system classpath as this can cause isolation issues between deployed verticles.

 * `-instances <instances>` The number of instances of the verticle to instantiate in the Vert.x server.
 Each verticle instance is strictly single threaded so to scale your application across available cores you might want to deploy more than one instance.
 If omitted a single instance will be deployed.
 We'll talk more about scaling later on in this user manual.

 * `-includes <mod_list>` A comma separated list of module names to include in the classpath of this verticle.
-For more information on what including a module means please see the modules manual.
+For more information on what including a module means please see the [modules manual](mods_manual.html).

-* `-worker` This options determines whether the verticle is a worker verticle or not.
-Default is false (not a worker).
-This is discussed in detail later on in the manual.
+* `-worker` This options determines whether the verticle is a [worker verticle](#worker-verticles) or not.

-* `-cluster` This option determines whether the Vert.x server which is started will attempt to form a cluster with other Vert.x instances on the network.
+* `-cluster` This option determines whether the Vert.x instance will attempt to form a cluster with other Vert.x instances on the network.
 Clustering Vert.x instances allows Vert.x to form a distributed event bus with other nodes.
 Default is false (not clustered).

 * `-cluster-port` If the `cluster` option has also been specified then this determines which port will be used for cluster communication with other Vert.x instances.
 Default is `0` -which means 'chose a free ephemeral port.
 You don't usually need to specify this parameter unless you really need to bind to a specific port.

 * `-cluster-host` If the `cluster` option has also been specified then this determines which host address will be used for cluster communication with other Vert.x instances.
 By default it will try and pick one from the available interfaces.
 If you have more than one interface and you want to use a specific one, specify it here.

-Here are some examples of `vertx run`:
+Here are some more examples of `vertx run`:

 Run a JavaScript verticle server.js with default settings